mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 >Function names should have a an underscore if they're not part of the module's public interface.
 >(ditto throughout)

-## Give notes based on principles, not opinion
+## Tie notes to principles, not opinions

 For example, instead of saying, "We should split this class into two," it is much better to say, "We should split this class into two so that we're in line with the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."